Brian-Abidin/Landing-Page/README.md

 # Landing-Page

-Creating a web page using images given to me
+Creating a web page using HTML and CSS flex-box methods learned through The Odin Project.